-In this course, students build upon the fundamentals learned in Algebra 1, beginning with a study of arithmetic and geometric sequences.
+In this course, students build upon the fundamentals learned in Algebra 1.
 These concepts reinforce the concept of a function, and lead to them using functions to model situations.
 Polynomial models are studied first, followed by rational models.
 Time is taken to study the structure of polynomial and rational graphs and their expressions.
 Attention is then shifted to extending their knowledge of exponent rules to include rational exponents and roots.
 Revisiting square roots allows the introduction of imaginary numbers, which are the foundation of the complex number system.
 This allows them to solve quadratic equations with non-real solutions.
-From there, students revisit exponential functions from Algebra 1, but now using their new knowledge of geometric sequences and rational exponents to calculate growth intervals.
 Logarithms are then introduced to solve for unknown exponents.
 If time, trigonometric ratios and functions are reviewed from geometry to prepare students for calculus.
-Finally, the third part of the Probability and Statistics curriculum is taught, and we focus on analyzing data from experiments using normal distribution.
-Students are encouraged to develop skepticism about news stories that summarize data inappropriately.
+Finally, probability and statistics curriculum is taught with a focus on analyzing data from experiments using normal distribution.